ibm-cloud-docs/dns-svcs/cr-res-loc-delete.md

 - **-i, --instance** is the instance name or ID.
 If this is not set, the context instance specified by `dns instance-target INSTANCE` is used instead.
 - **-f, --force** deletes the resolver location without prompting for confirmation.

-## Deleting a resolver location using the API
+## Deleting a resolver location with the API
 {: #api-delete-res-loc}
 {: api}